What You Need to Know About Music Lawyers

 Once you know what you need from a lawyer, start asking those in your music industry circles.
 You are almost certain to know someone who has had to visit a lawyer for a music industry issue before.
 There is no substitute for a recommendation from someone who has had a good experience with a music lawyer, or a warning from someone who has been burned.
 Your contacts' contacts are your best pool of information.

 But it's also smart to do some independent research.
-Start by Googling the entertainment lawyers in your area.
+Start by doing a Google search for entertainment lawyers in your area.
 Who do they represent?
 Have they ever been sued or had any legal issues of their own?
 These are the questions you'll want to have answered before you hire anyone.

 Recommendations are the best way to find a lawyer.
 But obviously, you should decline any advice from the party on the other side of your legal issue.
 They may have good intentions, but you can't be too sure.
 You want someone who is representing your interests without any conflicts.